lokeshrajaram/TweetsMeetReviews/README.md

 (Involves: Script to Cleanup data & Importing to HBase)

     1. Download snap dataset for reviews
-    2. Use **reviews.clean.FormatReviews** to clean the movie reviews
+    2. Use reviews.clean.FormatReviews to clean the movie reviews
-    3. Use **reviews.clean.GenerateUniqueMovieTitles** with previous steps output as input to generate unique movie titles
+    3. Use reviews.clean.GenerateUniqueMovieTitles with previous steps output as input to generate unique movie titles
     3. Store the cleaned reviews and unique movie title files generated in previous steps into HDFS.
-    4. Use **reviews.export.ReviewsExport** to export review into HBase datastore.
+    4. Use reviews.export.ReviewsExport to export review into HBase datastore.
-    5. If you want to update movie titles list repeat step 3 & use **"updatetitles.sh"** in scripts/bash directory.
+    5. If you want to update movie titles list repeat step 3 & use updatetitles.sh in scripts/bash directory.

 ### Setup the cluster to receive Tweets (continuously)
 (Involves: Flume, HDFS)